 If you wish more control over LinnStrument's touch sensitivity than is provided by the Low, Medium and High options for Pressure Sensitivity and Velocity Sensitivity, you can try changing this setting, which will affect both velocity and pressure sensitivity.

-Warning: settings above 100 allow you to get into trouble, possibly decreasing velocity accuracy, or causing notes within chords to trigger falsely, or limiting dynamic range by producing maximum velocity or pressure values with only light playing force.
+WARNING: settings above 100 allow you to get into trouble, possibly resulting in decreased velocity accuracy, pads falsely triggering, or limiting dynamic range by producing maximum velocity or pressure values with only light playing force.
 Also note that the Prescale value affects the sensitivity of the 8 control buttons, so higher values may cause problems in the operation of these buttons.
 For this reason, when trying out high Prescale values above 100, increase by only 10 increments at a time, If you start to notice unwanted problems, reduce the Prescale value to a setting that doesn't cause the problems.

 Also, see "How hard should I play LinnStrument?"